redditbooru/reddit-booru/api.md

  *  `imageUri` -- URL to an image; returns visually similar results. _Default: empty_

  *  `sources` -- a comma delimited list of sources to search through.
-If not passed, will default to sources in cookie or source ID 1.
+If not passed, will default to source via subdomain, cookie, or source ID 1.
 Pass -1 to search all sources. _Default: empty_

  *  `limit` -- The max number of images to return. _Default: 30_